Researchers Propose Using Mobile Learning to Promote Health

 Since most Americans, including those living on lower incomes, now have access to a mobile phone, mobile learning holds huge potential to promote healthier lifestyles.
 Still, there are some unique challenges ahead.

 First, electronic learning programs require ongoing technical.
-As the researchers note, “Technological capacity, such as playback speed, can greatly affect the user’s experience and needs to be addressed as the eLearning program is developed.”
+As the researchers note, “Technological capacity, such as playback speed, can greatly affect the user’s experience.”
 In some regions, especially rural and remote areas, this is an especially important consideration.
-Second, in sharp contrast to face-to-face nutrition education programs, the success of an eLearning nutrition education programs rests on the presence of an interdisciplinary team.
-In addition to nutritionists, it is critical that the team include instructional designers and videographers.
+Second, in sharp contrast to face-to-face nutrition education programs, the success of any eLearning nutrition program rests on access to a highly interdisciplinary team.

-To track user participation, Stotz and her colleagues emphasize the need to employ a learning management system (LMS), which typically means bringing on additional expertise and likely contracting with an established LMS provider.
-Yet, as Stotz noted, the LMS, which is essential to tracking learner progress, “was likely the most prohibitive cost barrier to developing a nutrition education eLearning program.”
-Other web-based needs cited by Stotz and her colleagues include web development software, a domain name, and server space, especially if one opts to not rely on a cloud-based solution.
-One oversight in Stotz’s report is the question of cybersecurity.
-After all, if people are asked to track their health data (e.g., what they eat or how often they exercise), there is also a high need to ensure their data remains confidential and doesn’t end up in the hands of any third parties (e.g., a private insurer) who could use the data to place further limitations on their lives.
+To track user participation, Stotz and her colleagues emphasize the need to employ a learning management system (LMS), which typically means bringing on additional expertise and likely contracting with an established provider.
+Yet, as Stotz noted, the LMS, which is essential to tracking learner progress was just one challenge.
+Other web-based needs cited by Stotz and her colleagues include web development software and server space One oversight in Stotz’s report is the question of cybersecurity.
+After all, if people are asked to track their health data (e.g., what they eat or how often they exercise), there is also a high need to ensure their data would remain confidential and not end up in the hands of any third parties who could use the data to place further limitations on their lives.